emperorsreeni/angularjs-application-insights-v2/README.md

-# Angular JS Azure Application Insights implementation
+# Angular JS Azure Application Insights implementation for JS SDK V2

 ## Connect your AngularJS client-side to Microsofts Application Insights with this easy-to-use Module.